 Example:

-negative feedback system reverses a change in a controlled condition.
+A negative feedback system reverses a change in a controlled condition.
 Consider the regulation of blood pressure.
 Blood pressure is the force exerted by blood as it presses against the walls of blood vessels.
 When the heart beats faster, the blood pressure rises.
 If some internal or external stimulus causes blood pressure, which is a controlled condition, to rise, the following sequence of events will occur: baroreceptors (the receptors), which are pressure-sensitive nerve cells located in the walls of certain blood vessels, detect the higher pressure.
 The baroreceptors send nerve impulses (input) to the brain (control center), which interprets the impulses and responds by sending nerve impulses (output) to the heart (effector).
 Heart rate decreases, which causes blood pressure to decrease (response), thereby causing the controlled condition (blood pressure) to return back to normal.

 No hay comentarios.: